⏹️ Making your JVM application interruptible

 This is the default behavior for sbt run and it makes everything a little bit faster because you don’t need to start another JVM, system classes are already loaded, many optimizations are already applied, and so on.

-However, as you might have guessed, you can no longer catch OS signals, and shutdown hooks won’t be called either.
-When you press CTRL + C, sbt throws java.lang.InterruptedException in your application’s main thread and expects it to stop.
+Firstly, as you might have guessed, you can no longer catch OS signals, and shutdown hooks won’t be called either.
+When you press CTRL + C, sbt (or any other tool which wraps your application) throws java.lang.InterruptedException in your application’s main thread and expects it to stop.
 If your application or framework doesn’t handle it correctly, you may encounter memory leaks, unreleased ports, strange behavior in subsequent runs, or perhaps your CTRL + C will be completely ignored, among other unpleasant issues.
-This is not a rare case.
+It’s not a rare case.

 There is even an open issue in sbt where people advocate for making “fork := true” the default because their application doesn’t work well in a non-forked JVM.
 This mostly happens because their framework (or perhaps the application itself) incorrectly handles InterruptedException, which is clearly a bug.
 You can see quotes such as: